side-projects-42/Resource-Store-2/Container/NEWRELIC/puppet-newrelic/README.md

 # puppet-newrelic - New Relic Server Monitor

-This puppet module will install New Relic's FREE Server monitor agent on your servers.
+This puppet module will install New Relic’s FREE Server monitor agent on your servers.

 Currently this module only supports rpm-based distributions like rhel/centos.
 Patches for other distributions are welcome.

 ## Installation

-1. Sign up for an account at http://newrelic.com/signup if you haven't yet.
+1. Sign up for an account at http://newrelic.com/signup if you haven’t yet.
 2. Copy this directory to your puppet master module path
 3. Set your license key in the `$license_key` var in the `package.pp` file.
 4. Apply the `newrelic` class to any nodes you want the agent installed on.
 5. Login to your New Relic dashboard and you should see your servers show up in a few minutes.

 ## Todo

 - Add support for .deb based systems.
-Pull requests very welcome on this since I don't currently run any debian-based systems.
+Pull requests very welcome on this since I don’t currently run any debian-based systems.

 ## Contributing